masesgroup/JNet/src/documentation/articles/currentstate.md

   * Manually made some classes, or extended some of reflected one, due to limitations of JNetReflector
   * If something is not available use [API extensibility](API_extensibility.md) to cover missing classes.
 * JNetCLI: added REPL shell, run Main-Class and execute C# scripts
-* JNetReflector: builds listeners and reflects Java classes with constructor, methods, fields, conversion operators and documentation
+* JNetReflector: builds listeners and reflects Java™ classes with constructor, methods, fields, conversion operators and documentation
 * JNetPSCore: base implementation for JNetPS
 * JNetPS: some PowerShell cmdlets